rupeshnemade/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 ## OpenTelemetry queueing and batching

-OpenTelemetry goes with several parameters related to queue management.
+OpenTelemetry comes with several parameters related to queue management.

 For [batch processor][batch_processor]: